 - Pre-proposal Development – a PI determines a need in his/her field.
 Often a PI will need to look outside his/her area for co-PIs or collaborators with complementary skills and expertise.

 - Proposal Submission – ORS will review and submit the proposal.
 Faculty are encouraged to allow adequate time for ORS to check the proposal to ensure that university and sponsor requirements are complete and that budgets are correct.
+It is recommended that all completed proposals be submitted five business days before the agency deadline.

 - Award Negotiation and Acceptance – Once a sponsor approves a proposal, the university will negotiate acceptance of the award.
-Once final documents are signed and budget amounts set, oversight moves from ORS to SPAR.
+Once final documents are signed and budget amounts set, oversight moves from ORS to AS.

 Types of Proposals